 To see excerpts from the book, start at the Prologue.

 Coming soon!
 We just completed a study of the effectiveness of a 6-hour individual workbook to help people forgive themselves.
 We intend to give this away—free!—as we do the resources to forgive someone else (see www.EvWorthington-forgiveness.com).
-But, before we offer the resources free, we always insure that our studies are vetted in scientific journals by peer review.
-Once our study on the self-forgiveness workbook has been accepted by a masked review editorial process, we will post that free workbook here—for you.
-For now, please enjoy all the information on this website, and if you want more, please purchase Moving Forward.
+Please enjoy all the information on this website and the EvWorthington-forgiveness.com website, and if you want more, please purchase Moving Forward.